Genetic Counseling For People Who Do Not Have Breast Cancer

-Women with BRCA1/2 gene mutations have options to lower their breast cancer risk.
+Women with BRCA1/2 and certain other high-risk inherited gene mutations have options to lower their breast cancer risk.
 Risk reduction guidelines for women with other high-risk gene mutations are less clear than those for women with BRCA1/2 mutations.
 As more is learned about these other high-risk mutations, guidelines can be more personalized.

-Learn more about risk-lowering options for women with high-risk gene mutations.
+Learn more about risk-lowering options for women with high-risk inherited gene mutations.

 Benefits for family members

 You can share your test results with family members who may benefit from genetic testing.
 This gives your adult children and other family members the option of getting genetic testing to learn more about their own risks of cancer.
 A genetic counselor can help you figure out how to share this information in a way that’s comfortable for you.